richard-hai/richard-hai.github.io/README.md

-# hirichardhai.github.io
+# richard-hai.github.io
-My portfolio website hosted through the domain name above
+Welcome to my personal portfolio code source!
+You can visit the site at the link above.

 ## Technologies Used:
 * HTML